FROM GI JOE TO AMERICA’S ARMY: MILITARISM AND CULTURE IN THE UNITED STATES Do GI JOE

 Licença

-A responsabilidade sobre o conteúdo das publicações são total e exclusiva dos autores, que mantêm os direitos autorais e atribuem o direito de primeira publicação para a REU - Revista de Estudos Universitários.
+A responsabilidade sobre o conteúdo das publicações são total e exclusiva dos autores, que mantêm os direitos autorais e atribuem o direito de primeira publicação para a Revista de Estudos Universitários (REU).
 Ao submeter o artigo, o(s) autor(es) garante(m) que ele não contém nenhuma violação de quaisquer direitos autorias.